Qiskit/qiskit-ibm-runtime/docs/how_to/error-suppression.rst

 Setting the optimization level
 ------------------------------

-The optimization_levels setting specifies how much optimization to perform on the circuits.
+The ``optimization_level`` setting specifies how much optimization to perform on the circuits.
 Higher levels generate more optimized circuits, at the expense of longer transpilation times.

 +--------------------+---------------------------------------------------------------------------------------------------+
 | Optimization Level | Estimator & Sampler                                                                               |